-Rea also has a fine arts degree (visual arts) from Memorial University of Newfoundland (MUN), and uses this talent to design her albums and all of her promotional materials.
-Upon graduation from MUN, Rea worked as the curator at the Peter Lewis Art Gallery in St. John’s, and also did some commissioned pieces as well as exhibited her own artwork.
+Rea graduated from Berklee College of Music in Boston in May 2019 with a Professional Music Diploma in Songwriting.
+While in Boston, Rea founded the band “Rea and the Tugboats” ( Evan Kesel, Andrew Borron and Nick Larimore) which was a frequent performer at various venues around Boston.
+Since Rea’s return to St. John’s, she has performed with three talented local musicians (Jordan Young, Brad Jefford and Chris Donnelly) in a group called “Rea and Friends.”
+Rea also has a fine arts degree (visual arts) from Memorial University of Newfoundland (MUN), and uses this talent to design her album covers and other promotional materials.
+Upon graduation from MUN, Rea worked as the curator at the Peter Lewis Art Gallery in St. John’s, did some commissioned pieces as well as exhibited her own artwork.
 During this time, Rea was a regular performer at St. John’s cafes and bars and at Rocket Bakery where she built a loyal fan base.
 Rea was also a featured performer at a number of charity events in and around St. John’s.

 In early March, Rea was the featured artist on CBC’s “The Parkway Sessions” where she performed original songs off her newest album.

 Rea was also approached by a local film company, The Bown Sessions, to shoot three music videos featuring songs from her album, “Safe and Sound.”
 The videos include Rea’s original songs: “Shy Girl”, “Wonderland” and “Safe and Sound”.